Two-stage Least Squares with Clustered Data under the Local Average Treatment Effect Framework: Theory under heterogeneous clusters

 \end{theorem}

-\thmhetero\ has two implications.
-First, when clusters are heterogeneous, $\htfe$ recovers a weighted average of the cluster-specific LATEs $\{\tcg: \otg\}$, with nonnegative weights that sum to one, whereas $\htls$ generally does not.
-This result generalizes the distinction between $\olst(\yi \sim 1 + \di)$ and $\olst(\yi \sim \di + \cci)$ in analyzing stratified randomized experiments \citep{bugni2018inference} to \tsls, and highlights an advantage of including fixed effects when analyzing data nested within heterogeneous clusters.
-For example, stores in different geographic locations or firms of differing sizes can form heterogeneous clusters.
+\thmhetero\ shows that, under cluster heterogeneity, $\htfe$ identifies a weighted average of the cluster-specific LATEs $\{\tcg: \otg\}$, with nonnegative weights summing to one, whereas $\htls$ generally does not.
+In particular, the $\eg(1-\eg)$ component of $\kgfe$ coincides with overlap weighting \citep{li2018balancing}.
+In contrast, even when $\tcg = 0$ for all $g$, the probability limit of $\htls$ has $\sumg \ng \eg \tmug - \ni ( \sumg \ng \eg )(\sumg\ng \tmug)$ as the numerator, and is therefore generally nonzero if $e_g$ varies across clusters.
+Therefore, $\htls$ is not level-independent in the sense of \cite{blandhol2022tsls}---meaning it does not necessarily equal zero even when $\tcg = 0$ for all $g$, a property that is arguably a basic necessary condition for a quantity to admit a causal interpretation.
+This distinction suggests an advantage of including fixed effects when analyzing data nested within heterogeneous clusters.
+See \cite{bugni2018inference}, \cite{bugni2023inference} and \cite{ding2021frisch} for related results under stratified randomization with a fixed number of strata as $N$ goes to infinity.

-Next, as a special case, when the heterogeneous clusters have equal IV probabilities $e_g$, $\htls$ also converges in probability to a weighted average of $\{\tcg: \otg\}$, with nonnegative weights that sum to one.
-However, these weights generally differ from those of $\htfe$.
-One example is randomized encouragement experiments in which the encouragement, serving as the IV, is randomly assigned to all units with equal probabilities \citep{angrist1996identification, hoffmann2025vaccines}.
+As a special case, when the heterogeneous clusters have equal IV probabilities $e_g$, $\htls$ also converges in probability to a weighted average of $\{\tcg: \otg\}$, with nonnegative weights summing to one.
+However, these weights generally differ from those associated with $\htfe$.
+An example is randomized encouragement designs in which the encouragement, serving as the IV, is randomly assigned with equal probabilities across all units \citep{angrist1996identification, hoffmann2025vaccines}.